Credit Card Fraud Defense Lawyer

-As credit card transactions have become the norm all over the U.S. and in most industrialized countries, credit card fraud has also become much more prevalent, with credit card issuers, users and merchants collectively losing billions each year.
+As credit card transactions have become the norm throughout the United States and in most industrialized countries, credit card fraud has also become much more prevalent, with credit card issuers, users and merchants collectively losing billions each year.
 Unlike stealing cash, stealing access to other people’s cards may feel like an impersonal, faceless crime as it does not usually involve violence or even a face to face encounter with the target.
 Nevertheless, the federal government punishes credit card offenses severely.
 Therefore, what may seem like an easy, nearly harmless ploy to get money can land a person in prison for years.
-Those who are under investigation in or near Broward County should immediately seek the assistance of a Fort Lauderdale credit card fraud lawyer.
+Those who are under investigation in or near Broward County should immediately seek the assistance of a Fort Lauderdale credit card fraud attorney like David Joffe.

 Credit application and assumed identity fraud

 Application fraud takes place when a person provides false information when applying for credit.
-This is often the second step in many identity theft schemes in which defendants have stolen sensitive data such as social security numbers and dates of birth in the interest of using the information to make fraudulent purchases.
+This is often the second step in many identity theft schemes in which defendants have stolen sensitive data like social security numbers and dates of birth in the interest of using the information to make fraudulent purchases.
 Similarly, in cases of assumed identity fraud, a person may use a temporary address and false name to apply for a credit card.
 However, identity theft is not a necessity for a person’s actions to constitute credit application fraud.
 Some people may use a friend or relative’s information to secure a credit card; this is also considered fraud unless the friend or relative is willing cosigner and they are properly named as such on the application.
+These complexities make it imperative that you retain a Fort Lauderdale credit card fraud lawyer immediately after being charged, or even if you believe you might be the target of a federal criminal investigation.

 Do not say anything that might incriminate you.
 Speak with an attorney first.